davidarchanjo/spring-certified-developer-study-guide/README.md

 # 1. INTRODUCTION <a id="1-introduction-" href="#1"></a>
-This guide walks through technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, serving as a _supporting material_ for whoever is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
-I came up with this guide with the intention of consolidating my knowledge throughout my studies, hence all the content presented here are by no means definitive and exhaustive so that it alone can enable someone to take the exam fully prepared.
+This guide walks through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, serving as a _supporting material_ for whoever is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+I came up with this guide in order to consolidate my knowledge throughout my studies, hence all the content presented here are by no means definitive and exhaustive so that it alone can enable someone to take the exam fully prepared.
 Ultimately this guide contains many sources for relevant technical documentations and tutorials, and offers a structured and concise study planning to help on your preparation.

 I hope you find something useful.
 Good luck 🤞🍀!
 </br></br>

 # 2. EXAM OVERVIEW <a id="2-exam-overview-" href="#2"></a>
-The **Spring Certified Professional** certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. at least 38 out of 50 questions must be answered correctly).
-This Spring professional certification exam is designed to test and validate the overall understanding and familiarity with core aspects of Spring and Spring Boot frameworks as follows:
+The **Spring Certified Professional** certification offered by VMWare is an exam scaled on a range from 100-500, with the determined raw cut score scaled to a value of 300.
+The exam may contain unscored questions in addition to the scored questions, this is a standard testing practice used by VMWare.
+We can't know which questions are unscored and the final result will reflect the scored questions only.
+This certification exam is designed to test and validate the overall understanding and familiarity with core aspects of Spring and Spring Boot frameworks as follows:
  - Container, Dependency, and IoC
  - Aspect-Oriented Programming (AOC)
  - Data Management: JDBC, Transactions